An exterior door that opens outward is more vulnerable to force attacks than an inward opening one.

 I highly recommend that you start by checking the hinges and if necessary replacing them with secure ones.
 This is a very inexpensive improvement that’s well worth the invested time and effort.
 Hinges with removable pins will attract burglars like a magnet.

-A latch guard is another useful addition, especially if there’s a visible gap between the jamb and the door.
+A latch guard is another useful addition, especially if there’s a visible gap between the door frame and the door.
 Combine it with a door barricade or a security bar and your door will be close to impenetrable.

-For French doors, I think using Patlock is a really simple and secure solution, however, for maximum security, I would suggest you also consider installing security window film.
+For French doors, using Patlock is a simple and secure solution, but for maximum security, I would suggest you also consider installing security window film.

 Photo: Wikimedia (Tomwsulcer)